 7. Compliment the audience

 Finally, compliment the audience.
 Tell them how great they are.

 There are several parts in the presentation where you can do this.
 At the start, you can make a compliment about the location, the city that you are in or the company that you are presenting at.
 During the talk, you can tell them you can see they are a smart audience.
 “I don’t need to tell you this, you know this”, shows you feel they are smart.
 And at the end of the talk, you can say you enjoyed their presence.

 A compliment can do many things!

-Telling a story will make for a much better connection with the audience.
-Why?
-Because people love stories.
+The best way of doing that is by telling a story.
+People love stories.
 Not only because they are fun, but because it’s part of our DNA.
 Stories are part of our everyday life.
 Each day we tell each other stories.
 Each day we listen to stories.

 When we hear a story, we listen better.
 We remember more.
 And we trust the source of a story.
 This is why storytelling is such a powerful tool.
 And this is why storytelling needs to be part of any type of talk that you do.

 But Storytelling isn’t easy.
 That’s why we created a class for you that shows you exactly how to create a perfect story, over and over again.